rvente/site/readme.md

 Adding a new article is done in three easy steps:

 1. Go to [`/ink/docs/_posts`](https://github.com/tblslatineer/tblslatineer.github.io/tree/master/_posts) by clicking that link and then click `Create New File`
-2. Title your new article using the format `yyyy-mm-dd-postname.md.` d is the day, m is the month, y is the year. **this is important because the page won't accept changes if the date is wrong** If the date is only in single digits, supply a leading zero. eg. `2017-04-03` is April 3rd 2017.
-This part is important as the posting date is needed by the site to know how to order things.
+2. Title your new article using the format `yyyy-mm-dd-shortname-firstname-lastname.md.` dd is the day, mm is the month, yyyy is the year. **This is important.
+The page won't accept changes if the date is not formatted correctly.** If the date is only in single digits, supply a leading zero. eg. `2017-04-03` is April 3rd 2017.
+This part is important since the posting date is needed by the site to know how to order things.
 3. Paste in your text.
 No extra formatting is needed.
 If you do want to know how to make your articles pop with meaningful formatting, you can learn about [Markdown](#markdown) later in this document.
-Then, scroll to the bottom and hit `commit.` Your entire article will propogate through in about 5 minutes.
+When you're done, scroll to the bottom and hit `commit.` Your entire article will propogate through in at most 5 minutes.

 ## Front Matter